-- In the Connect to box, select a named connection from the drop-down list.
+3. In the Connect to box, select the named connection for the base station from the drop-down list.
+The connection type must be 'Network.'
 If no suitable connection exists, click Edit Connection or New Connection to edit an existing connection or create a new one.
-For more information, see "Setting Up and Configuring Connections" on page 34. - 4.
-Click Connect.
-You can now log on to a particular base station.
+For more information, see "Setting Up and Configuring Connections" on page 34.

+4. Click Connect.